haraka/Haraka/docs/plugins/rcpt_to.in_host_list.md

 ## Relaying

-When connection.relaying is set (haraka -h relay), this plugin will validate the sender against the host list and vouch for any recipient.
-This limits relaying users to sending from domains that you accept mail for, which is almost always The Right Thing[TM] to do.
+This plugin checks to see if the MAIL FROM domain is local.
+When connection.relaying is detected (haraka -h relay) and the MAIL FROM domain is local, this plugin will vouch for any RCPT.
+This limits relaying users to sending from local domains, which is much safer than letting relay clients send from any domain.